National Science Foundation.

 (a) The ALJ will issue an initial decision based only on the record.
-It will contain findings of fact, Start Printed Page 5220conclusions of law, and the amount of any penalties and assessments imposed.
+It will contain findings of fact, conclusions of law, and the amount of any penalties and assessments imposed.

 (c) The findings of fact must include a finding on each of the following issues:

 (1) Whether any one or more of the claims or statements identified in the complaint violate this part; and

 (2) If the defendant is liable for penalties or assessments, the appropriate amount of any such penalties or assessments, considering any mitigating or aggravating factors.

 (d) The initial decision will include a description of the right of a defendant found liable for a civil penalty or assessment to file a motion for reconsideration with the ALJ or a notice of appeal with the authority head.

 (a) In determining an appropriate amount of civil penalties and assessments, the ALJ and the authority head, upon appeal, should evaluate any circumstances that mitigate or aggravate the violation and should articulate in their opinions the reasons that support the penalties and assessments they impose.
 Although not exhaustive, the following factors are among those that may influence the ALJ and the authority head in determining the amount of penalties and assessments to impose with respect to the misconduct charged in the complaint: